I hope you enjoy this blog post.

 Buy the rarest assets, whenever possible

-You’ll always discover that the rarest antiques and collectibles appreciate in value over the longer term, and as such are some of the best assets to invest in 2022.
+You’ll always discover that the rarest antiques and collectibles appreciate in value over the longer term, and as such are some of the best assets to invest in 2024.

-One good example illustrating this fact is the working Apple-I computer which was recently sold at auction in the United States.
+One good example illustrating this fact is the working Apple-I computer which was sold at auction in the United States.
 This was the first product Apple ever made and the machine achieved a price of $375,000 (£230,000) in a Boston auction house in September 2018.
 Steve Wozniak designed this computer and it was originally sold for $666.66 in 1976.

 The high price achieved for this Apple-I is due to the fact that there are only estimated to be around 15 of these models left in the world which are still in working order.
 The computer was purchased by an online businessman buyer who preferred to remain anonymous.

-In brief, in 2023, investing in collectables and antiques with unusual quirks, craftsmanship or designs can be the best move.
+In brief, in 2024, investing in collectables and antiques with unusual quirks, craftsmanship or designs can be the best move.

 New Bond Street Pawnbrokers